Christina Mangurian, MD

 ||2015||UCSF Dean's Diversity Fund: John A. Watson Faculty Scholar|

-Dr. Mangurian is an Associate Professor of Clinical Psychiatry at UCSF School of Medicine and the UCSF Department of Psychiatry's first Director of Diversity.
+Dr. Mangurian is an Associate Professor of Clinical Psychiatry at UCSF School of Medicine and the UCSF Department of Psychiatry's Vice Chair of Diversity.
 Dr. Mangurian founded and directs the UCSF Program of Research on Mental health Integration among Underserved and Minority populations (PReMIUM) which is based at CVP (http://integration.ucsf.edu/).

 Dr. Mangurian is a community psychiatrist whose NIH-funded research program focuses on improving diabetes screening of people with severe mental illness (e.g., schizophrenia, bipolar disorder), particularly among underserved minority populations.
 As part of her NIMH-funded Career Development Award (Improving metabolic screening in diverse severely mentally ill populations), she has partnered with the San Francisco Health Network to determine the feasibility of implementation of the CRANIUM intervention in a community health clinic to increase diabetes screening and treatment in people with severe mental illness.
 The CRANIUM intervention is a Culturally competent community mental health clinic transformation that includes a Registry and reminders for laboratory tests, Advice to get testing, peer Navigators to obtain laboratory tests, leveraging Information technology to provide primary care eConsultations, Umbrella of services, and Medication management by psychiatrists.
 Dr. Mangurian has a successful track record in implementation in the public sector, most notably being her work as a Special Coordinator for the Medical Director of the New York State Office of Mental Health to implement health screening of 15,000 outpatients served within the New York State public mental health system (Mangurian et al., 2010).
 With her current NIDDK-funded grant (Diabetes screening and care received by the mentally ill in an integrated system), Dr. Mangurian has partnered with Kaiser Permanente Northern California Division of Research to leverage Kaiser’s tremendous EHR to examine patient-, provider- and clinic-level variables that might influence diabetes care in this vulnerable population.